Paging Dr. Welby

 were they allowed to make mistakes.
 AMA representatives were hawks for

 medical accuracy, ensuring that surgeons held scalpels properly.
-They were
+They

-also careful to protect their own interests, editing out story lines that
+also careful to protect their own interests, editing out story lines

-focused on medical malpractice, according to Dr. Joseph Turow, professor
+focused on medical malpractice, according to Dr. Joseph Turow,

-at the University of Pennsylvania's Annenberg School of Communication and
+at the University of Pennsylvania's Annenberg School of Communication

 author of Playing Doctor: Television, Storytelling, and Medical Power.

-The AMA also pushed to keep
+also pushed to keep

 the focus away from physicians' personal lives.
 Throughout the '50s and